 Plot Summary: When a substance designed to help the brain repair itself and cure Alzheimers gives advanced intelligence to a chimpanzee named: ‘Caesar,’ he soon begins to enhance other apes in order to lead an ape uprising through the city of San Francisco…

 Although I was never an enormous fan of the original: ‘Planet of the Apes’ film from 1968 as I was always overly-familiar with the sci-fi classic purely through its iconic plot twist near the end of its narrative, I personally feel that director Rupert Wyatt (The Escapist, The Gambler, Captive State) did a pretty great job revamping the science fiction series.
 As despite the film having plenty of sci-fi elements throughout its story, the film is mostly grounded in reality, focusing more on being a tense thriller with small elements of science fiction scattered throughout.

 The cinematography by Andrew Lesnie is visually pleasing for the most part, having a variety of attractive shots as well as having plenty of movement especially when following the apes sprinting or climbing.
 The way many of the shots are also framed further feeds into the theme of man controlling nature (which is present throughout the film).
 Many of the scenes set within the ape sanctuary also link back to this theme, including my personal favourite scene of the film: ‘Caesar Speaks,’ which is executed perfectly.

-‘Rise of the Planet of the Apes’ may not be the best film within the new trilogy, but it definitely is a very strong start.
-As although the visual effects may be lacking at points, the great cinematography, decent original score and brilliant motion-capture all backing-up Andy Serkis’ outstanding performance, all leads this initial entry to be a solid 8/10 in my opinion, with plenty of entertainment value throughout its runtime, I’d be very surprised if this first film doesn’t make many viewers want to continue-on with this sci-fi series.
+In summary, ‘Rise of the Planet of the Apes’ may not be the best film within the new trilogy, but it definitely is a very strong start.
+As although the visual effects may be lacking at points, the great cinematography, decent original score and brilliant motion-capture all backing-up Andy Serkis’ outstanding performance, all leads this initial entry to have plenty of entertainment-value throughout its runtime, and I’d be very surprised if this first film doesn’t make many viewers want to continue on with this sci-fi series.
+Final Rating: 8/10.